 ICD/ITKE Research Pavilion 2017

 The essential objective of the design studio is to combine the material specific research and state of the art robotic fabrication technology review into an architectural application and concept for on-site ongoing fabrication of a composite, tensile construction.
-This research pavilion which will be constructed between the K1 and K2 university buildings.
+This research pavilion will be constructed between the K1 and K2 university buildings.

 Tensile hybrid systems in production become a live expression of forces seeking an equilibrium condition.
 Typically, tensile hybrid systems are designed for a single pre-designed state of equilibrium, which is only achieved at the very end of construction.
 Design investigations and concepts for subsequent materialization will question whether a tensile hybrid design system can have multiple stages of equilibrium.
 How can the utilization of stiffening or bending active elements, which through their processes of formation, act together to enable stability at all stages of production?
 Can behavioral or rule based logics of formation, enacted by a robot or machine connected to digital design data and form finding techniques, enable this to occur, limiting or eliminating the need for secondary formwork?